tu-studio/hpc-cluster-ml-workflow/README.md

 # HPC-Cluster-ML-Workflow

 This template provides a structured workflow designed for audio machine learning research on the [HPC Cluster of ZECM at TU Berlin](https://www.tu.berlin/campusmanagement/angebot/high-performance-computing-hpc).
-Aiming at projects that require ongoing management of multiple experiments over extended periods, this setup ensures high reproducibility of results.
-By integrating tools like DVC, Docker, and TensorBoard, it establishes a robust framework for effectively training, monitoring and versioning machine learning experiments on an HPC-Cluster.
+Aimed at projects that require continuous management of multiple experiments over extended periods of time, this setup ensures high reproducibility of results.
+By incorporating tools such as DVC, Docker, and TensorBoard, it establishes a robust framework that facilitates collaboration and sharing of experiments.

 ## Features
 - **Reproducible Experiments**: